The 5 Best Pulpit Mics for Church

 Best Pulpit Mic

-The PRO 49Q quick-mount double-gooseneck cardioid condenser microphone is designed to plug into any standard XLRF-type surface or cable connector.
-With a flat, smooth frequency response and self-contained electronics, this mic features a quiet, fixed-placement, long-life gooseneck and wide-range condenser element with a low-mass diaphragm for superior performance.
-It has a wide range of condenser elements with low-mass diaphragms for superior performance.
+With a flat, smooth frequency response and self-contained electronics, this mic features a quiet, fixed-placement, long-life gooseneck, and wide-range condenser element with a low-mass diaphragm for superior performance.

-Available in two lengths: 13.07″ (PRO 49Q); and 16.46” (PRO 49QL).
+Available in two lengths: 13.07″ (PRO 49Q) and 16.46” (PRO 49QL).

 Pros: